 The library contains many different types of records, from printed or published materials such as books and newspapers to unique archival materials such as personal journals and photographs.
 All the materials found in the library are related in some way to the history of the restored Church of Jesus Christ.

 A collection is a compilation of multiple items that were assembled by one or more creators, and it may contain many different formats.

 Begin your search broadly with a key word or phrase.
 Use the filters on the left side of the page to narrow down the results displayed.
 The filters will help you focus on your specific research question or interest.

 Click the title or thumbnail to see more details about a collection you have found in your search.
 Often there are collections in the library that contain many items, and some items may not be fully described.
 In many cases archivists and historians have created a general table of contents, called a finding aid, to help you find what you are looking for in a large collection.

-We highly suggest that all users register with an LDS Account in our library system.
-Church membership is not required to register for an LDS Account.
+We highly suggest that all users register with a Church Account in our library system.
+Church membership is not required to register for a Church Account.
 Registration will allow you to view physical materials in the library reading room or digital images that may be protected by copyright.
 Registration is free and will give you the most access to our online resources.

 While we are working tirelessly to digitize the records in our collection, there are many records that remain non-digital.
 The catalog clearly states whether a record is available to view digitally online or whether a physical version of the material must be viewed in the library.
 Some of our audiovisual materials have not been transferred to a digital format, meaning that they are available only on VHS, audiocassette tape, DVD, and so on.